The Good Life and God (Matthew 6:1-18)

 It happens to me occasionally.
 I should know better.
 I go to Metro and find myself staring at a box that looks like it contains amazing food.
 I buy it, knowing it won’t taste quite as good as the box appears.
 I go home, open it, and realize I’ve been tricked again.
 Never be deceived by deceptive packaging.
 What’s inside matters much more.

 As we turn to what Jesus said today, we discover that the same principle applies to people too.
 Never be deceived by deceptive packaging.
 What’s inside matters much more.
 That’s been the theme of his teaching so far in his most famous sermon, which we normally call The Sermon on the Mount.
-Jesus is giving us instructions on how to live the good life, and he’s spent a lot of time telling us that our insides and outsides should match, especially in the area of relationships.
+Jesus teaches us how to live well, emphasizing that our inner selves should align with our outer behavior, particularly in relationships.
 Now he’s going to move to the most important relationship of all: our relationship with God.

 Here’s the problem: we think that our biggest problem is our sin.
 We think that our biggest problem is that we’re not religious enough.
 What Jesus tells us in this passage is that our religiosity could be a greater danger than our wickedness.